openMF/ppi-vision/README.md

 ## Development Setup :triangular_ruler:

+## Alert ! ⚠️
+The version used for building the current apk of Android Studio SDK is Android Studio Chipmunk | 2021.2.1

+*Follow this [Link](https://developer.android.com/studio/archive.html) to download specific version.*

 Before you begin, you should have already downloaded the Android Studio SDK and set it up correctly.
 You can find a guide on how to do this here: [Setting up Android Studio](http://developer.android.com/sdk/installing/index.html?pkg=studio)

 ### Setting up the Android Project :black_nib: